inpercima/swaaplate/docs/configuration.md

 ## `frontend/language`

-Defines the language of the app client side.
+Defines the language of the app in frontend.

 * default: `en`
 * type: `string`